HOW BLOCKCHAIN CAN INVIGORATE CONSUMER PUBLISHING

 BREAKFAST BRIEFING HOSTED BY THE COPYRIGHT LICENSING AGENCY (CLA)

-AND CURATED BY BYTE THE BOOK
+CURATED BY BYTE THE BOOK

 When it comes to technology each generation has certain transformational technologies that emerge.
 In the past these were mass television, mobile phones, and the internet.
 The new transformational emerging technologies set to reframe how we work are Artificial Intelligence and Blockchain.